Expectation Maximization

 1. Since $\text{KL} \geq 0 $ then $\text{ELBO}(x,q|\theta)\leq \log p(x|\theta)$.

-In general, for any distribution $q(z),p(z)$ the Kullback-Leible divergence of $q$ with respect to $p$ is :
+In general, for any distributions $q(z)$ and $p(z)$, the Kullback-Leibler divergence of $q$ with respect to $p$ is:

 and the decomposition: